US midfielder Adams ruing virus-enforced 'whirlwind' break - WHIZ News

 “It’s a little bit tricky.
 You can only do certain passing drills.
 You can do dribbling, you can do running and fitness, finishing.
 So you have all the individual variables of what it’s like to play in a game, but at the same time, it’s never gonna be 11 vs. 11, right now,” Adams said.
 “That’s the thing that hurts.”

-New York has become a hotspot for the virus in the U.S. with more than 123,000 cases of COVID-19 registered and nearly 11,500 deaths by Friday, according to Johns Hopkins University.
+New York has become a hotspot for the virus in the U.S. with more than 123,000 cases of COVID-19 registered and nearly 11,500 deaths by Friday, according to Johns Hopkins.

 Adams worries about his family back home, but said it was fortunate they live an hour and a half outside the city.